 (178) is common in caretaker-child interactions.
 B may think that A is faking.
 Or B may deem A's reaction inappropriate as nothing really serious has happened.
-Either way, B is in disagreement with A. But the disagreement is not about the content of A's utterance: after all, B has no access as to what A truly experiences.61 B is challenging the premises for said utterance.
+Either way, B is in disagreement with A. But the disagreement is not about the content of A's utterance: after all, B has no access as to what A truly experiences.
+B is challenging the premises for said utterance.
+For instance, in cases of lying or assumed lying, A's behavior would be uncooperative.